chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 Even on AWS EC2, it can make a lot of sense to create an unmanaged Kubernetes cluster instead of using EKS, to keep the Kubernetes control plane under your control and ownership.

-Rancher offers node and cluster drivers for Amazon EC2, and in this article, we'll be using the Rancher node driver through [Terraform](https://www.terraform.io/) to create the cluster itself and set up a [node pool](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/) for it.
+[Rancher](https://rancher.com/) offers node and cluster drivers for Amazon EC2, and in this article, we'll be using the Rancher node driver through [Terraform](https://www.terraform.io/) to create the cluster and set up a [node pool](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/) for it.
+For more details on Rancher's options for cluster creation, look at this  [post](https://rancher.com/blog/2020/build-kubernetes-clusters-on-azure) on the Rancher [blog](https://rancher.com/blog/) or the Rancher [documentation](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/).

 ## Provider

-First,. we need to define the [Rancher2 provider](https://www.terraform.io/docs/providers/rancher2/index.html):
+I'm assuming that you have set up Terraform already.
+As a first step, we need to define the [Rancher2 provider](https://www.terraform.io/docs/providers/rancher2/index.html):

 ```
 provider "rancher2" {